Wilhelm Bleek: San people

-In 1870 Bleek and Lloyd, by now working together on the project to learn "Bushman" language and record personal narratives and folklore, became aware of the presence of a group of 28 ǀXam prisoners (San from the central interior of southern Africa) at the Breakwater Convict Station and received permission to relocate one prisoner to their home in Mowbray so as to learn his language.
-The prison chaplain, Revd Fisk, was in charge of the selection of this individual – a young man named ǀAǃkunta.
-But because of his youth, ǀAǃkunta was unfamiliar with much of his people's folklore and an older man named ǁKabbo was then permitted to accompany him. ǁKabbo became Bleek and Lloyd's first real teacher, a title by which he later regarded himself.
+In 1870 Bleek and Lloyd, by now working together on the project to learn "Bushman" language and record personal narratives and folklore, became aware of the presence of a group of 28 ǀxam prisoners (San from the central interior of southern Africa) at the Breakwater Convict Station and received permission to relocate one prisoner to their home in Mowbray so as to learn his language.
+The prison chaplain, Revd Fisk, was in charge of the selection of this individual – a young man named ǀaǃkunta, aged between 18 and 20.
+From August 1870, Bleek and Lloyd worked with ǀaǃkunta and started recording initial samples of ǀxam language and establishing vocabulary lists.
+However, ǀa!kunta was unfamiliar with much of his people's folklore and an older man named ǁkabbo was then permitted to join him at The Hill from February 1871. ǁKabbo became Bleek and Lloyd's most prolific teacher, a title by which he later regarded himself.
 Over time, members of ǁkabbo's family and other families lived with Bleek and Lloyd in Mowbray, and were interviewed by them.
-Amongst the people interviewed by Bleek was ǃKweiten-ta-Ken.
-Many of the ǀXam-speakers interviewed by Bleek and Lloyd were related to one another.
+Amongst the people interviewed by Bleek were ǂkasin and his wife ǃkweiten ta ǁken, as well as Dia!kwain.
+Many of the ǀxam-speakers interviewed by Bleek and Lloyd were related to one another.
 Bleek and Lloyd learned and wrote down their language, first as lists of words and phrases and then as stories and narratives about their lives, history, folklore and remembered beliefs and customs.

 Bleek, along with Lloyd, made an effort to record as much anthropological and ethnographic information as possible.
 This included genealogies, places of origin, and the customs and daily life of the informants.
-Photographs and measurements (some as specified by Thomas Huxley's global ethnographic project, see Godby 1996) were also taken of all their informants in accordance with the norms of scientific research of the time in those fields.
-More intimate and personal painted portraits were also commissioned of some of the ǀXam teachers.
+Photographs and measurements (some as specified by Thomas Huxley's global ethnographic project, see Godby 1996) were also taken of many of their informants, often going beyond what was the norm of scientific research of the time in those fields.
+More intimate and personal painted portraits were also commissioned of some of the ǀxam teachers.

-Although Bleek and Lloyd interviewed other individuals during 1875 and 1876 (Lloyd doing this alone after Bleek's death), most of their time was spent interviewing only six individual ǀXam contributors.
-Bleek wrote a series of reports on the language and the literature and folklore of the ǀXam-speakers he interviewed, which he sent to the Cape Secretary for Native Affairs.
+Although Bleek and Lloyd interviewed other individuals (Lloyd doing this alone after Bleek's death in 1875), most of their time was spent interviewing only six individual ǀxam contributors.
+Bleek wrote a series of reports on the language and the literature and folklore of the ǀxam-speakers he interviewed, which he sent to the Cape Secretary for Native Affairs.
 This was first in an attempt to gain funding to continue with his studies and then also to make Her Majesty's Colonial Government aware of the need to preserve San folklore as an important part of the nation's heritage and traditions.
-In this endeavour Bleek must surely have been influenced by Louis Anthing.